OfficeDev/VBA-content/Project-VBA/articles/0ec78b0b-b4bf-3dea-0ed6-af78798bd7cd.md

 - The active project is not associated with a synchronized SharePoint tasks list.
 If the project is local, you can use the  **LinkToTaskList** method to create a synchronized SharePoint tasks list.

 - The column name already exists in the SharePoint tasks list.
 To see the list of column names, open the tasks list in SharePoint, and then choose  **Modify View** on the **LIST** tab.
-The **Settings - Edit View** page shows all of the column names that are available for the tasks list.
+The **Settings ?
+Edit View** page shows all of the column names that are available for the tasks list.

-- The ProjectField value is a non-task field, such as **pjResourceActualCost**.
+- The  _ProjectField_ value is a non-task field, such as **pjResourceActualCost**.
 A SharePoint tasks list shows task fields, not resource fields.

-- The ProjectField value is an enterprise custom field such as **pjTaskEnterpriseProjectText1**, or a lookup table field such as  **pjTaskResourceEnterpriseRBS**.
+- The  _ProjectField_ value is an enterprise custom field such as **pjTaskEnterpriseProjectText1**, or a lookup table field such as  **pjTaskResourceEnterpriseRBS**.
 Local task custom fields, such as  **pjTaskText1**, are valid.

-- The ProjectField value is one of the prohibited fields in Table 1.
+- The  _ProjectField_ value is one of the prohibited fields in Table 1.
 These fields are in addition to the prohibited resource fields and enterprise custom fields.
 The fields are prohibited because they are related to other prohibited fields, or have value types that are not supported in a default SharePoint tasks list.

-    Although Table 1 and the other prohibited fields may appear to be a long list, of the 1,338 constants in  **PjField**, there are 357—including local task custom fields—that can be used with the  **AddSiteColumn** method.
+    Although Table 1 and the other prohibited fields may appear to be a long list, of the 1,338 constants in  **PjField**, there are 357?including local task custom fields?that can be used with the  **AddSiteColumn** method.

     **Table 1.
 Additional prohibited fields**